f3at/feat/doc/guide-to-writing-agents.rst

 	       # be carefull! this will throw NotEnoughResources
    	       state.resource.allocate(cpu=200)

 Important thing to point out here is that confirmed allocations are stored in the descriptor in order to survive the agents restart.
-For this reason .allocate(), .confirm() and .release() methods return a Fiber instance which you should chain or return.
+For this reason .allocate(), .confirm() and .release() methods return a Fiber instance which you should chain or returned.
+The reason for this is that they modify descriptor which requires performing the HTTP request.
 Note that this is not done in the example above in order to keep it simple.

 Defining and using partners